-Damping: This method introduces a quadratic force that opposes the velocity of the cursor preventing sudden changes in directory or speed when interacting; Gravity well: This method warps the cursor space, generating attractive basins to ease the selection of visual targets.
-This simplifies pointing interaction selection forcing the selection of buttons or UI elements that are more close to the location where the user is pointing.
+- Damping: This method introduces a quadratic force that opposes the velocity of the cursor preventing sudden changes in directory or speed when interacting; - Gravity well: This method warps the cursor space, generating attractive basins to ease the selection of visual targets.
+This simplifies pointing interaction selection forcing the selection of buttons or UI elements that are more close to the location where the user is pointing (figure 7).

 Considering the different user characteristics and impairments, and the different UI element configuration, the existence of these filters make possible that motor impaired users can more easily interact with pointing and also makes possible the use of small and less spaced buttons in applications UIs avoiding errors in selection caused by the proximity of the buttons.
-All because pointing interaction accuracy is raised.
+All because pointing interaction accuracy is raised, and user intentionality when pointing is taken into consideration (figure 6).